sophgo/sophon-stream/samples/yolov8/README_EN.md

 For task configuration, you need to refer to [yolov8_element](../../element/algorithm/yolov8/README.md) for instructions on how to modify the configuration file.

 Currently, the default configuration implements the target detection function.
 If you wish to run the attitude detection algorithm, you will need to change the name of the visualisation algorithm in [yolov8_demo.json](./config/yolov8_demo.json) in the visualisation algorithm name to `draw_yolov8_det_pose`.
 For the classification algorithm, since the classification task does not visualise the results, there is no need to configure the visualisation algorithm name or to save the image; it is sufficient to observe the logs as the program runs.
+For the segmentation algorithm, in addition to modifying the model and task, the visualization algorithm name in [yolov8_demo.json](./config/yolov8_demo.json) needs to be changed to `draw_yolov8_seg`.
+In addition, yolov8_seg can use TPU for post-processing.
+In this case, set "seg_tpu_opt" to true and "mask_bmodel_path" to the bmodel path required for post-processing of TPU.

 The downloaded data include: